 I started brainstorming about who might be a good person in my design community to contact about collaborating on this project.
 At the time I knew very little about industrial textiles, but that changed rapidly.
 I contacted a friend and former classmate, Dena Molnar, from design school.
 Dena is a passionate artist who has a solid background in textile design.
 Putting our heads together, we combined my experience with architectural design and her portfolio of textile design, and preparing designs to be submitted to mills to be woven.
 We knew we wanted to make a product that would allow the maximum amount of light and visibility, while providing a visual marker to prevent walk-throughs by people of all heights, as well as pets.

 The Visiscreen Story becomes reality

 Dena went to work finding the right textile manufacturers for fiberglass mesh and my father and I went to work on developing a company name, business plan, and website.
 After much deliberation, we landed on the name for our company Aedes™, which is the type of mosquito that carries the malaria and Zika viruses.
 Realizing that screen mesh plays a vital role in protecting us from dangerous mosquitos and other insects, we thought this would be an ideal company name.
 Next came our product name.
 We had a lot of ideas, and we landed on VISISCREEN®, highlighting that fact that our mesh does not compromise light or visibility of views, yet alerts you to its presence when your safety is at risk.
-We applied for and received our patent, launched the business, and brought on our CFO for the first 2 years, Chris Legler, who is now CEO of Espresso Supply.
-We have formed a very diverse and creative team, driven by a passion to deliver new innovations to help improve people’s lives.
+We applied for and received our patent, launched the business, and have since formed a very diverse and creative team, driven by a passion to deliver new innovations to help improve people’s lives.